bclynch/excursion-explorer/README.md

 #Todos
 - Zoom into location on result press for destinations maps
 - Overall app cohesion with color scheme/style (passed down from props)
-- Currency converter travel information - check
 - Check on validation and fallback for errors (better visuals when no data available or none)
 - App intro - Look into dynamic routing so only when no data (i.e. first time with app) ==> Use a splash/loading looking screen and route to intro or home based on component did mount check of whether the all countries store exists
 - Work on caching permissions (Settings information saved in store)
-- Visualizations for climate information - Chart template finished
+- Pull in climate data
-- Settings page (about, clear memory, rate app)
+- Settings page (about, clear memory (check), rate app)